-It is in a handy card, and saves you some money, but you feel freer if you do not have this pass...
-You'll discover that you didn’t use all of the purchased services.
+It is a handy card and saves you some money, but you feel freer if you do not have this pass...
+In addition, you'll discover that you didn't use all of the purchased services.

-I think it has a frustrating pricing scheme which is tied to a certain time.
-The time starts running when you check in for the first time.
+I think it has a frustrating pricing scheme tied to a particular time.
+The time starts running when you check-in for the first time.

-Also your visit to the museum is included and your vaporetto boat transportation.
-You have to plan in advance exactly which museum you want to visit, otherwise it will run out of time.
-But, if you still want.. you can purchase the Connected card here >
+Also, your visit to the museum is included and your vaporetto boat transportation.
+You have to plan in advance exactly which museum you want to visit.
+Otherwise, it will run out of time.
+But, if you still wish to.. you can purchase the Connected card here >

-It looks convenient to pick you own tickets to put on the card, but I prefer another card.
+It looks convenient to pick your own tickets to put on the card, but I prefer another card.

-This is the Tourist Travel Card for transportation use only in and around Venice and pay the museums separately.
-Often it is cheaper instead of the Venice Connected Card since the museums or not that expensive.
+The Tourist Travel Card is for transportation use only in and around Venice and pays for the museums separately.
+It is often cheaper than the Venice Connected Card since the museums are not that expensive.

-But don’t worry, without the Venice Card you can also visit the restrooms, but you have to pay each time.
-Normally it costs € 1,00 to € 2,00 each time.
+But don't worry, without the Venice Card, you can also visit the restrooms, but you have to pay each time.
+It usually costs € 1,00 to € 2,00 each time.

-To locate the public restroom please follow the blue or green signs.
-I know some locations to tell you right away; This is near the Rialto Bridge and close to St. Mark's Square next to the Louis Vuitton store...
+To locate the public restroom, please follow the blue or green signs.
+I know some locations to tell you about right away; This is near the Rialto Bridge and close to St. Mark's Square next to the Louis Vuitton store...

-There are no public restrooms on the less touristy places in Venice...
-You can use the toilets in the museums and in the cafes and restaurants.
-These are public and often there is a dish where you can leave some coins.
+There are no public restrooms in the less touristy places in Venice...
+However, you can use the toilets in the museums and cafes and restaurants.
+These are public, and often, there is a dish where you can leave some coins.